-SRCD worked with conservation partners including the Department of Water Resources (DWR), California Waterfowl Association (CWA), Ducks Unlimited (DU), Department of Fish and Wildlife (DFW), UC Davis (UCD), United States Geological Survey (USGS), and SF Bay Conservation and Development Commission (BCDC) to pursue grants to promote the protection and enhancement of Suisun Marsh managed wetland values and wildlife resources.
+SRCD worked with conservation partners including the Department of Water Resources (DWR), California Waterfowl Association (CWA), Ducks Unlimited (DU), Department of Fish and Wildlife (DFW), UC Davis (UCD), United States Geological Survey (USGS), and SF Bay Restoration Authority to pursue grants to promote the protection and enhancement of Suisun Marsh managed wetland values and wildlife resources.
 Grant applications for enhancement of managed wetland habitats in 2019 included partnership proposals for the following projects:

-A. Completed 23 infrastructure improvements under the 2020 Preservation Agreement Implementation Costshare Program
+A. Completed 11 infrastructure improvements under the 2021 Preservation Agreement Implementation Cost-share Program

-SRCD implements the SMPA and the Preservation Agreement Implementation (PAI) Fund which provides support from DWR and USBR for managed wetland infrastructure improvements.
+SRCD implements the SMPA Preservation Agreement Implementation (PAI) Fund which provides funds from DWR and USBR for managed wetland infrastructure improvements.
 The SMPA objective is to improve wildlife habitats on Suisun Marsh managed wetland and also mitigates adverse effects on Suisun Marsh of the Central Valley Project (CVP), State Water Project (SWP), and a portion of other upstream diversions.
 The PAI program provides 75:25 cost-share funding for drainage infrastructure improvements on individual parcels, 50:50 for interior structures and drainage, and 75:25 for joint use facilities benefiting two or more properties.
-In 2020, the interagency PAI review committee led by SRCD completed formal assessments of 41 proposed projects.
-DWR and USBR funding support was provided for 23 PAI cost-share projects for wetland enhancement.
+In 2021, 11 proposed projects carried over from 2020 -- no new PAI projects were considered because of funding limitations in DWR and USBR programs.

-B. Individual Ownership Adaptive Habitat Management Plan Updates
+B. Drafted the Individual Ownership Adaptive Habitat Management Plan Updates

 The goals of the Individual Ownership Adaptive Habitat Management Plans (IMPs) are to provide managed wetland landowners with an overview of background information describing existing conditions and operations on managed wetlands in the Suisun Marsh.
-They provide wetland management guidance to support diverse waterfowl and wildlife habitat.
-The plans satisfy regulatory needs for San Francisco Bay Conservation and Development Commission (BCDC) permits for routine maintenance on existing exterior and interior water control structures, existing exterior and interior levees, existing bulkheads, construction of new interior ditches, grading of pond bottoms, installation of new interior water control structures, replacement of previously existing riprap on interior levees, and facility maintenance.
+These IMPs provide wetland management guidance to support diverse waterfowl and wildlife habitat.
+The plans satisfy regulatory needs for San Francisco Bay Conservation and Development Commission (BCDC) permits for routine maintenance on existing managed wetland facilities.
+If wetland management is being implemented based on a Certified Plan, landowners do not need a BCDC Marsh Development Permit (MDP) for routine maintenance of existing managed wetlands or maintenance of existing water management facilities.
+However, new managed wetland water management facilities such as exterior drain pipes, rip rap, bulkhead walls, or pump platforms, or an activity that meets the BCDC definition of "development" will require a BCDC MDP.
+If new construction, replacement, or improvements are needed on the clubhouse area, building structures, or boat docks, the landowner should consult with Solano County Department of Resource Management (DRM) and BCDC for permitting requirements.

 The existing physical, regulatory, and biological conditions in the Suisun Marsh affect wetland management strategies and determines the resulting habitat quality, and ultimately the species that will use the habitat.
 Wetland habitat managers must continuously adaptively manage their properties in order to achieve desired management objectives.
 However, the initial IMPs were written in the 1970s and 1980s and have not been updated since that time.
-In this update, we have developed a new template to incorporate the existing state of scientific knowledge.
+In 2021, SRCD completed the final drafts under a new template to incorporate the existing state of scientific knowledge for BCDC certification.